-1.1 Conventions Used
+Conventions Used

-• Text that appears in this style are console commands.
-An example of console command:

-ip device add ppp\device ether //ppp/DEVICE=1

-Numbers in italics are to be replaced with values from your ISP / System Administrator.
+- Text that appears in this style are console commands.
+Example of console command: ip device add ppp device ether //ppp/DEVICE=1 - Numbers in italics are to be replaced with values from your ISP / System Administrator.

-In the example: ppp 1 pvc 0 35 ip , you are to replace 1, 0 and 35 with actual values given by your System Administrator / Service Provider.
+In the example: ppp 1 pvc 0 35 ip , you are to replace 1, 0 and 35 with actual values given from your System Administrator.

-- ISP is the acronym used for Internet Service Provider throughout the manual. - \ Numerics in superscript denote further explanation for the text.
+• X Numerics in superscript denote further explanation for the text.
 Explanation can mostly be found at the bottom of the same page.

-Note boxes contain information that you need to pay special attention to.
+Note boxes are information that you need to pay special attention to.